 Blackboard’s Journal Tool

-This is the ideal solution if this journal is intended to be used for a single module with fewer than 50 total users (including all enrolled staff), and it will be graded.
+This is the ideal solution if this journal is intended to be used for a single module , and it will be graded.
 It’s also ideal if you’re more interested in students reflections, than their ability to present content visually.
 Blackboard’s own Journal Tool is the most straightforward option since you can set it up directly in the module.
 (The limit of 50 enrolled users, that was initially present, has now been removed) .

 OneNote Class Notebook